 - SIMATIC ET200SP (incl.
 SIPLUS variants) Open Controller CPU 1515SP PC: All versions

-- SIMATIC S7 PLCSIM Advanced: All versions up to and including v3.0
+- SIMATIC S7 PLCSIM Advanced: Versions 3.0 and prior

 - SIMATIC S7-1500 CPU family (incl. related ET200 CPUs and SIPLUS variants), excluding CPU 1518-4 PN/DP and CPU 1518 MFP (and related SIPLUS variant): All versions up to and including v2.8.1